QuantCourseBP/QuantCourseBP/docs/how_to_setup_the_environment.md

 ## How to setup Git?

+Before you clone our remote repository, you need to setup the way of accessing it.
 There are two ways of setting up your git connection, either using HTTPS or SSH.
 Although the first one is easier for starters, we highly recommend investing a little more time setting up SSH (simply because it is safer from hijackers: if case your computer is stolen, only the SSH key gets out, which you can delete any time in your GitHub account).
 Follow the relevant section below.

-Anyway, `git clone` is used to get a local copy of our remote repository.
+Either ways, `git clone` is used to get a local copy of our remote repository.
 Go to the opening page of our repository, where you'll see the source code of our `master` branch.
 Cloning links are available on '<> Code' button <br>.

 <img src="_images/repo_clone1.png" width="600">

 <br>